inuits/yayata-common/README.md

 Open your browser on [http://localhost:8080](http://localhost:8080) for the Yayata application.

-The credentials for Yayata can be found in the Yayata .env file.
+The credentials for Yayata can be found in the 925r .env file.

-For more details, check the Yayata or 925r README.md files.
+For more details, check the 925r and Yayata README.md files.